-IN THE KALAHARI
+FIVE YEARS IN THE KALAHARI

 Open spaces, thousands of antelope and abundant predators are what the Kalahari desert, particularly Kgalagadi Transfrontier Park, is all about.
-In addition to the quadrupeds, the birdlife is also spectacular.
+In addition to the quadrupeds, the birdlife is spectacular.
 The smell of the first rains, the flowers after the rainy season, the birth of hundreds of springbok and, of course, seeing a big black-maned lion against the backdrop of a red dune.
-These are just a few features that draw one to this arid landscape, and for photographers this place is hot, sweaty – but with enough patience, heaven on earth.
+These are just a few features that draw one to this arid landscape, and for photographers, this place is hot, and sweaty – but with enough patience, heaven on earth.

-In 1995 I saw a photograph taken by Chris Johns of a big black-maned lion in a dust storm, and I was immediately hooked on the Kalahari and dreamed of becoming a full time wildlife photographer.
+In 1995 I saw a photograph taken by Chris Johns of a big black-maned lion in a dust storm, and I was immediately hooked on the Kalahari and dreamed of becoming a full-time wildlife photographer.
 This was only realised a decade later, but the memory of that photograph inspires me to uncover more photographic stories in the Kalahari.

-Six years ago I grabbed my equipment and tent and headed for this region, but instead of the two years I had planned, I stayed for five.
-My first project was called ‘Colours of the Kalahari’ for which time I tried to capture the essence of the region.
+Six years ago, I grabbed my equipment and tent and headed for this region, but instead of the two years I had planned, I stayed for five.
+My first project was called ‘Colours of the Kalahari’, for which time I tried to capture the essence of the region.
 Two and a half years ago, I started on ‘The Dark Side of the Kalahari’, documenting the life of a leopard called Luna, as well as the nightlife that surrounded her.

 I adore leopards.
 Although one has to work hard to find them, the Kgalagadi Transfrontier Park is probably home to the most beautiful specimens.
-I have spent time at twelve different leopard den sites, watching the little ones grow up and seeing how their different personalities develop.
+I have spent time at twelve different leopard den sites, watching the little ones grow up and seeing their personalities develop.
 The sad part is seeing cubs getting killed by other predators, but it’s part of a tale played out in nature, and it’s wonderful to see the mother rear her next litter to full adulthood.

-Initially I kept to normal National Park gate hours, but during the last two years, while focusing on night photography, I was going out at 4 pm and returning at 10 am.
+Initially, I kept to normal National Park gate hours, but during the last two years, while focusing on night photography, I was going out at 4 pm and returning at 10 am.
 This meant I had to sleep in a hot tent during the day – impossible at around 40°C in the summer shade, so I was always tired.
-Conversely, the winters get down to -12°C at night which you can’t escape in an open safari vehicle.
+Conversely, the winters get down to -12°C at night, which you can’t escape in an open safari vehicle.

 When working at night, using a telephoto lens became difficult, so I relied on shorter lenses.
 I also set up a remote system, attaching cameras in and around my vehicle to capture interesting angles.
-Lions are always curious and they never let you down, especially the younger ones.
+Lions are always curious, and they never let you down, especially the younger ones.
 When one stops at a pride of youngsters, they always run towards the vehicle and chew on everything, nibbling on the bull-bar and the wheels.
-Consequently it becomes essential to protect your cameras from such unwanted attention.
+Consequently, it becomes essential to protect your cameras from such unwanted attention.

 A mother leopard presides over her den.
 Can you spot her cub? ©Hannes Lochner

-Ultimately, every living thing is out to survive in this arid landscape and the motto “eat or be eaten” is a stark reality.
+Ultimately, every living thing is out to survive in this arid landscape, and the motto “eat or be eaten” is a stark reality.
 But this is the reality that makes the Kalahari magical.

-HANNES LOCHNER is a Cape Town born photographer who has become synonymous with the Kalahari, having spent 5 years photographing the bounteous wildlife of this arid region.
-Before becoming a full time wildlife photographer, Hannes was a graphic designer and travelled the world kayaking her rivers intensely.
+HANNES LOCHNER is a Cape Town-born photographer who has become synonymous with the Kalahari, having spent 5 years photographing the bounteous wildlife of this arid region.
+Before becoming a full-time wildlife photographer, Hannes was a graphic designer and travelled the world kayaking her rivers intensely.
 It was on returning to South Africa that he started his own rafting company, acting as a field guide on the Orange and Kunene Rivers.
-But his love for the fauna of Africa triumphed and you can read more about his subsequent work in the Kalahari in PHOTOGRAPHING LIFE IN THE DESERT.
-His selection of images from his latest publication can be viewed in THE DARK SIDE OF THE KALAHARI.
+But his love for the fauna of Africa triumphed, and his career as a photographer took off.
+You can view more of Hannes’ work on his website.